Don’t face the IRS alone. Tax controversy requires an experienced team backing you up.

 United States Court of Claims

-The United States Court of Claims has jurisdiction to hear claims for the refund of taxes that have already been paid by the taxpayer.
-After a taxpayer makes payment, he or she may file a suit in the U.S. Court of Claims for a refund of the disputed amount.
-The refund claim has no monetary minimum or maximum.
+The Court of Claims has jurisdiction to hear claims for the refund of taxes that have already been paid by the taxpayer.
+After a taxpayer makes payment, he or she may file a suit in the U.S. Court of Claims for a refund of the disputed amount, with no minimum or maximum amount imposed.
 These disputes are heard by a judge and no jury trial is available.
 Taxpayers cannot seek refund of certain IRS penalty payments in the Court of Claims.
-The Court of Claims is an unusual forum for individual income tax cases and generally handles large tax claims for national and multinational companies.
+Generally, the Court of Claims handles large tax claims for national and multinational companies and is an unusual venue for individual cases.